 I then went out front to see my husband tirelessly shoveling and moving gravel.
 The men were covering the bare land that surrounded the colorful new playground that our church had just built.
 They were working hard, sweating profusely and forming bonds through their teamwork.
 I felt pride watching my husband always working to fill any need day in and day out on his first mission trip.

 My daughter was constantly loving on the village children.
 She helped in the diabetes and eye clinics as well as in VBS and soccer camp.
 She was a roamer and filled whatever need there was at the time.
 Here she is handing out cookies to the local kids.

-I honestly don’t even know what the kids are singing.
+I don’t even know what they were singing.
 I asked one spanish speaking friend to translate it for me and what he told me was beautiful.
-I hope that you can understand it, but even if you are like me and can’t, you can still feel the love of the moment.
 The time I couldn’t catch a break was the time that spoke the most to me on the trip.
 I was loved just for being me and showing up.
 I sat in awe.

 We may have times in our lives that we question our significance when our roles may not seem important enough.
 But, sometimes all we need to do is look around and realize that showing up in love may be all that’s required of us.